nextcloud/docker/README.md

 # Adding persistent storage

 The active Nextcloud installation and all data (beyond what lives in the database), are by default stored in an [unnamed Docker volume](https://docs.docker.com/engine/tutorials/dockervolumes/#adding-a-data-volume) containing `/var/www/html`.
-This volume contains the active Nextcloud installation, your configuration files, all created/uploaded files, and any application data stored in the filesystem (i.e. groupfolders).
+This volume contains the active Nextcloud installation (needed for now we handle upgrades currently), your configuration files, all created/uploaded files, locally installed apps, and any application data stored in the filesystem (i.e. groupfolders).

 Docker will manage and store this unnamed volume within the Docker controlled directory (i.e. `/var/lib/docker/volumes/...`).